pekkah/tanka-graphql/docs/0-getting-started/05-dependency-injection.md

 as HTTP request.

-### Dependency injection using context extensions
+### Dependency injection

-Tanka GraphQL allows extending the execution trough extensions.
-Server adds an context extension which carries object trough the execution pipeline.
-These objects can be access during the value resolution.
-As the objects are resolved from `IServiceProvider` during the beginning of GraphQL request execution they will have their lifetime specified when they're added to the `IServiceCollection`.

-Steps required to register context extension using `IServiceCollection`:
-1. Define context object and add to services
+Tanka GraphQL server starts an dependency injection scope at the beginning of execution and disposes it at the end.
+You can access this scope by using `Use<T>` extensions methods of `IResolverContext`.

+Steps
+1. Add service using the `Add{Lifetime}` etc. methods of the `IServiceCollection`
-3. Use service in resolver
+3. Use service in resolver using `Use<T>`.

-#### 1. Define context and add to services
+#### 1. Add service

-Define context object
+Define service
 [{Tanka.GraphQL.Tutorials.GettingStarted.ResolverController}]

-Add context to services and add context extension [{Tanka.GraphQL.Tutorials.GettingStarted.Startup.AddContextExtension}]
+Add service
+[{Tanka.GraphQL.Tutorials.GettingStarted.Startup.AddExecutionScopedService}]

 #### 3. Use service in resolver

 See [Server](0-getting-started/04-server.html) for usage for below method.

-[{Tanka.GraphQL.Tutorials.GettingStarted.SchemaCache.UseContextExtension}]
+[{Tanka.GraphQL.Tutorials.GettingStarted.SchemaCache.UseService}]